eugenecormier/screenbacklight/README.md

 This is my screen backlight script.
 This turns the screen backlight up/down.
 This was coded with my current window manager in mind, AwesomeWM.
-Simple bind the hotkeys to this script.
+Simply bind the hotkeys to this script.

 Invocation
 ---------------